DSD-ESDC-EDSC/dsd-esdc-edsc.github.io/README.md

 ## Current Open Projects

 ### Dynamic Org Chart
-The Dynamic Org Chart (DOC) project aims to create an interactive org chart and employee directory for the Government of Canada based open GEDS data.
+The Dynamic Org Chart (DOC) project aims to create an interactive org chart and employee directory for the Government of Canada based on open GEDS data.
 Click [here](https://dsd-esdc-edsc.github.io/dynamic-org-chart/) to learn more about the DOC project.